Deontay Wilder vs Oleksandr Usyk - the biggest heavyweight fight of 2022

 Usyk is a big favorite to repeat his comprehensive victory over AJ.
 The formidable Ukrainian is free to choose from the World Boxing Council Top 15 heavyweight rankings.

-Deontay Wilder is currently ranked number and one hundred percent the most marketable fight out there for Usyk.
+Deontay Wilder is currently top rated with the WBC and one hundred percent the most marketable fight out there for Usyk.
 Any event would also allow Usyk to travel to the United States for a Pay Per View extravaganza in the boxing capital of the world, Las Vegas.

 Wilder’s reputation has soared on home soil since his third fight with Fury.
 ‘The Bronze Bomber’ dropped the Briton on his backside twice in the war, taking the total knockdowns to four in their scintillating trilogy.